West Memphis Three: Misskelley's trial

 During Misskelley's trial, Richard Ofshe, an expert on false confessions and police coercion, and Professor of Sociology at UC Berkeley, testified that the brief recording of Misskelley's interrogation was a "classic example" of police coercion.
 Critics have also stated that Misskelley's various "confessions" were in many respects inconsistent with each other, as well as with the particulars of the crime scene and murder victims, including (for example) an "admission" that Misskelley watched Damien rape one of the boys.
 Police had initially suspected that the victims had been raped because their anuses were dilated.
 However, there was no forensic evidence indicating that the murdered boys had been raped.
-Dilation of the anus is a normal post-mortem condition.

 On February 5, 1994, Misskelley was convicted by a jury of one count of first-degree murder and two counts of second-degree murder.
 The court sentenced him to life plus 40 years in prison.
 His conviction was appealed, but the Arkansas Supreme Court affirmed the conviction.

-Echols' and Baldwin's trial
+Echols's and Baldwin's trial

 Three weeks later, Echols and Baldwin went on trial.
 The prosecution accused the three young men of committing a Satanic murder.
 The prosecution called Dale W. Griffis, a graduate of the unaccredited Columbia Pacific University, as an expert in the occult to testify the murders were a Satanic ritual.
 On March 19, 1994, Echols and Baldwin were found guilty on three counts of murder.
 The court sentenced Echols to death and Baldwin to life in prison.

-At trial, the defense team argued that news articles from the time could have been the source for Echols' knowledge about the genital mutilation, and Echols said his knowledge was limited to what was "on TV".
+At trial, the defense team argued that news articles from the time could have been the source for Echols's knowledge about the genital mutilation, and Echols said his knowledge was limited to what was "on TV".

-The prosecution claimed that Echols' knowledge was nonetheless too close to the facts, since there was no public reporting of drowning or that one victim had been mutilated more than the others.
+The prosecution claimed that Echols's knowledge was nonetheless too close to the facts, since there was no public reporting of drowning or that one victim had been mutilated more than the others.
 Echols testified that Detective Ridge's description of their earlier conversation (which was not recorded) regarding those particular details was inaccurate (and indeed that some other claims by Ridge were "lies").
-Mara Leveritt, an investigative journalist and the author of Devil's Knot, argues that Echols' information may have come from police leaks, such as Detective Gitchell's comments to Mark Byers, that circulated amongst the local public.
+Mara Leveritt, an investigative journalist and the author of Devil's Knot, argues that Echols's information may have come from police leaks, such as Detective Gitchell's comments to Mark Byers, that circulated amongst the local public.
 The defense team objected when the prosecution attempted to question Echols about his past violent behaviors, but the defense objections were overruled.